-Ensure achievement of high academic standards by all students.
-Develop our students so that they are able to successfully compete in the global economy Actively engage family and community members to become our partners in raising and maintaining high student Reform business practices to ensure efficiency, effectiveness and high ethical standards.
-Recruit, develop and retain high-performing, diverse, and motivated faculty and staff. students. compete in the global economy. achievement. and high ethical standards. motivated faculty and staff.
-L X X X X X
+Ensure achievement of high academic standards by all Develop our students so that Actively engage family and community members to become our partners in raising and Reform business practices to ensure efficiency, effectiveness Recruit, develop and retain high-performing, diverse, and students. compete in the global economy. and high ethical standards. motivated faculty and staff.
+X X X X